Colorful Gum in the Streets

 Savini, has been using the unusual material.
 His sticky sculptures have been exhibited all over the world, including London, Edinburgh, Rome and Berlin, where they have sold for as much.
 The artist, based in Rome, said: “The reason I like to use chewing gum is because it seemed to me an amazingly versatile material compared to those used by the traditional arts such as painting.”.

 “Despite its history of it belonging to popular culture, chewinggum does not have a statute of its own within institutional art.”

 “I believe that in my work on this material is redeemed and acquires a capacity and it has an expressive dignity of its own.””I work the chewing gum when it is warm and manipulate it with a knife just like some traditional material like clay.”

 “The most important step is the fixing of the sculptures with formaldehyde and antibiotic.”

 Ally Rosenberg made a sculpture out of chewing gum for his A-level art project…

-Ally got 50 pals to chew a thousand pieces of gum in the schoollibrary.
+Mister Rosenberg got 50 pals to chew a thousand pieces of gum in the schoollibrary.
 He then mixed them together to create the ‘skin’ for his bust of an old woman’s head.
 The masterpiece was inspired by a woman he met in a pet shop.
-Ally said: “She had flowing gingerhair and no teeth, and she interested me.
+“She had flowing gingerhair and no teeth, and she interested me.
 She would probably not be very pleased with the result but I’m proud of it”.
-Ally is now working on his next A-level project – making a bust from teabags, dipped in liquid latex.
+Now Ally is working on his next A-level project – making a bust from teabags, dipped in liquid latex.